 - Videos.
-There are more than 60 Making the Connection features in the book that provide real-world reinforcement of key concepts.
+There are more than 100 Making the Connection features in the book that provide real-world reinforcement of key concepts.
 Each feature is accompanied by a two- or three-minute video of the author explaining the key point of that Making the Connection.
 Related assessment is included with each video, so students can test their understanding.
 The goal of these videos is to summarize key content and bring the applications to life.
 In our experience, many students benefit from this type of online learning and assessment. - Concept Checks.
 Each section of each learning objective concludes with an online Concept Check that contains one or two multiple-choice, true/false, or fill-in questions.
 These checks act as "speed bumps" that encourage students to stop and check their understanding of fundamental terms and concepts before moving on to the next section.
 The goal of this digital resource is to help students assess their progress on a section-by-section basis, so they can be better prepared for homework, quizzes, and exams. - Animations.
 Graphs are the backbone of introductory economics, but many students struggle to understand and work with them.
-Each of the 161 numbered figures in the text has a supporting animated version online.
+Each of the 267 numbered figures in the text has a supporting animated version online.
 The goal of this digital resource is to help students understand shifts in curves, movements along curves, and changes in equilibrium values.
 Having an animated version of a graph helps students who have difficulty interpreting the static version in the printed text.
 Graded practice exercises are included with the animations.
 In our experience, many students benefit from this type of online learning. - Interactive Solved Problems.
 Many students have difficulty applying economic concepts to solving problems.
 The goal of this digital resource is to help students overcome this hurdle by giving them a model of how to solve an economic problem by breaking it down step by step.
-Each of the 38 Solved Problems in the printed text is accompanied by a similar problem online, so students can have more practice and build their problemsolving skills.
+Each of the 60 Solved Problems in the printed text is accompanied by a similar problem online, so students can have more practice and build their

+- problem-solving skills.
 These interactive tutorials help students learn to think like economists and apply basic problem-solving skills to homework, quizzes, and exams.
 The goal is for students to build skills they can use to analyze real-world economic issues they hear and read about in the news.
-Each Solved Problem in MyEconLab and the digital eText also includes at least one additional graded practice exercise for students.

-- Graphs Updated with Real-Time Data from FRED.
-The following figures are continuously updated online with the latest available data from FRED (Federal Reserve Economic Data), which is a comprehensive, up-to-date data set maintained by the Federal Reserve Bank of St. Louis: Figure 7.5, "Spending on Health Care around the World," Figure 8.2, "Movements in Stock Market Indexes," Figure 9.1, "International Trade Is of Increasing Importance to the United States," and Figure 9.3, "International Trade as a Percentage of GDP."
+Each Solved Problem in MyEconLab and the digital eText also includes at least one additional graded practice exercise for students. - Graphs Updated with Real-Time Data from FRED.
+Approximately 25 graphs are continuously updated online with the latest available data from FRED (Federal Reserve Economic Data), which is a comprehensive, up-to-date data set maintained by the Federal Reserve Bank of St. Louis.
 Students can display a pop-up graph that shows new data plotted in the graph.
 The goal of this digital feature is to help students understand how to work with data and understand how including new data affects graphs. - Interactive Problems and Exercises Updated with Real-Time Data from FRED.
-Chapter 8, "Firms, the Stock Market, and Corporate Governance," includes four realtime data exercises that use the latest data from FRED.
-The goal of this digital feature is to help students become familiar with this key data source, learn how to locate data, and develop skills in interpreting data.
+The end-of-chapter problems in select chapters include Real-Time Data Exercises that use the latest data from FRED.
+The book contains more than 50 of these exercises.
+The goals of this digital feature are to help students become familiar with this key data source, learn how to locate data, and develop skills in interpreting data.